Intro to SSH Tunneling

 One alternative I could have done was the following two tunnels:

-• Win to REMnux with -L 8080:localhost:8080
+- Win to REMnux with

-• REMnux to Kali with -D 8080
+- REMnux to Kali with

 Then configure my browser to use 127.0.0.1:8080 as a SOCKS proxy.
-Then I could just visit https://10.10.10.X/ and the browser would first proxy the traffic through the kali box, and then visit the site.
+Then I could just visit https://10.10.10.X/

 Summary

-Understanding how to use tunnels is critial if you are ever trying to move deeper into a network.
+Understanding how to use tunnels is critical if you are ever trying to move deeper into a network.
 Othertimes, you gain a foothold on a host, and can ssh in, and would like to access a service like a database or vnc that’s only listening on localhost.
 SSH tunneling is cool tool to have.